WebAssembly/lld/docs/WebAssembly.rst

 ports:

 - COMDAT support.
 This means that support for C++ is still very limited.
 - Function stripping.
-Essentially there is no GC of sections so functions and data from a given object will linked be in as a unit.
+Currently there is no support for `--gc-sections` so functions and data from a given object will linked as a unit.
 - Section start/end symbols.
 The synthetic symbols that mark the start and of data regions are not yet created in the output file.